Intermunicipal Development Plans (IDP)

 Growth Management Strategy (GMS)

-In 2013 the MD of Foothills adopted a Growth Management Strategy (GMS).
+In 2013, Foothills County adopted a Growth Management Strategy (GMS).

 - The establishment of growth expectations, principles and aspirations;

-- An analysis of alternative growth patterns appropriate for different areas within the MD, and the costs and benefits of these alternatives;
+- An analysis of alternative growth patterns appropriate for different areas within the County, and the costs and benefits of these alternatives;

 - The segregation of the municipality into areas of similar nature and character for the purposes of further long range planning such as Development Concept Plans;